charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade/README.md

 If this process fails, it is possible that you may need to connect via the Serial port, which is a more involved process, requiring some hardware modification.
 The Serial port approach is out-of-scope for this guide.
 Please search Google for the method or reach out on the Klipper Discord: https://discord.com/channels/431557959978450984/1205590905378312293

 ## Step 4.
+Perform configuration checks and PID tune

-Perform configuration checks
+Perform all verify and PID tuning instructions EXCEPT endstops on Klipper's configuration checks page: https://www.klipper3d.org/Config_checks.html

-1. See this page for Klipper's configuration checks: https://www.klipper3d.org/Config_checks.html
-   - End stops are not applicable
-1. PID Tuning is REQUIRED, just like with your Prusa factory firmware.
-Once you hit Save Config, copy paste the values at the bottom of your printer.cfg into the relevant upper sections.

 ## Step 5.
 Customize PrusaSlicer for Klipper (DO NOT PRINT FROM THE SLICER UNTIL COMPLETING STEP 6!!)
 1. Add MK3.5 printer to PrusaSlicer configuration from the Configuration Wizard